plietar/malariasim-gc-writeup/GC.md

 collections to happen much more frequently than that.

 We can gather a better view of the problem by plotting all the garbage collection events over time.
 R does not produce that information is a form that is directly consumable, and instead prints it to the console.
-We can work around that by running the simulation in a subprocess (using [the `callr` package][callr]) and do some regex work to extract the data.
+We can work around that by running the simulation in a subprocess (using [the `callr` package][callr]) and do [some regex work][gcinfo-regex] to extract the data.
 This gives us the plot below:

 <p align="center">
 <img src="gcinfo.png" width="800"/>